marcvaneijk/marcvaneijk.old/_posts/2016-02-03-githubstart.md

 ### Branching with GitHub Desktop

 GitHub Desktop also allows you to create branches.
 Open GitHub Desktop and select a repository.
-For this example we will use the “RepositoryInAnotherAccount”.
+For this example we will use the **RepositoryInAnotherAccount**.
 Which is the local clone of the fork we used for the example with the pull-request.On the top menu the is an account (next to the name of the branch).
-If you hover over that icon it will say “Create a new branch”.
+If you hover over that icon it will say **Create a new branch**.
 Click that icon.

 <img src="/images/2016-02-03/80-GitHBranch1.png" width="700">